Share this page?

 The protocols we set out in the practitioner’s handbook were established for face-to-face encounters, but the main components are included in the “virtual” appointments that are built into the self-help version of the programme for adults and older children in the book “The Eczema Solution”.
 As Sue Armstrong-Brown recommends in her talk, the self-help format is more likely to be successful with staged professional support.
 In practice this can be achieved successfully online, especially if both patient and practitioner have a copy of her book to refer to.

-For younger children and their parents it is equally feasible to adapt the clinic programme into a virtual format.
+For younger children and their parents it is thus equally feasible to adapt the clinic programme into a virtual format.
 An example of this in practice is reflected in the account given here by website member Iman, who chose to work online with DrB when using The Combined Approach to treat her two year old son.
 Another account of this success story appeared subsequently in the journal Dermatological Nursing.

 Have you had online experience using The Combined Approach?
 Please let us know.